marcusbadillo/whiskey-regional/README.md

 $ python app.py
 ```
 #### Open browser to [http://localhost:8000/](http://localhost:8000/)

+#### Click top right "Sign In" Button
+sign in via google account(email password not implemented yet)--you will be redirected to home page and '+ Whiskey' button
+will be available after user verification.

 # JSON & XML Web Services:
 Visit the following endpoints to return the specified data